jjonhwa/Fusion-in-Decoder-Custom/README.md

 ```

 ### preprocess
-- make retrieved dataset (If you have a lot of data, then, 굉장히 오랜시간이 걸린다.)
+- Make retrieved dataset (If you have a lot of data, then, It takes a very long time.
+If someone can optimize that code, please pull-request to me)
-- you can use already made `jjonhwa/SECOND_KQ_V2` dataset.
+- Can use already made `jjonhwa/SECOND_KQ_V2` dataset.
 It is linked with `fid` train code.
-(이미 만들어진 데이터를 활용할 수 있다.)

 ```
 python3 preprocess/fid_data.py